aws/aws-iot-device-sdk-java/README.md

 **Note**: all operations (publish, subscribe, unsubscribe) will not timeout unless you define a timeout when performing the operation.
-If no timeout is defined, then a value of `0` is used, meaning the operation will never timeout and will wait forever for the server to respond.
+If no timeout is defined, then a value of `0` is used, meaning the operation will never timeout and, in rare cases, wait forever for the server to respond and block the calling thread indefinitely.
-It is recommended to set a timeout for QoS1 operations so that if your application does not get an acknowledgement from the server for whatever reason, it is not stuck.
+It is recommended to set a timeout for QoS1 operations if your application expects responses within a fixed duration or if there is the possibility the server you are communicating with may not respond.

 ### Shadow Methods
 To access a shadow using a blocking API: